Fourth Quarter Newsletter

 Your Service Plan

 One of our primary roles is to educate our clients to make informed decisions about reaching their goals.
-Critical to that process are plan reviews, a process that focuses our attention on your goals, takes account of any changes in your situation and allows us to alter the course as necessary.
+Critical to that process are plan reviews, a process that focuses our attention on your goals, takes account of any changes in your situation and allows us to alter the course, as necessary.
 For more specifics, check out our “What You Can Expect” document by clicking the button below.

 Your Personal Economysm

 Would you like to enroll in paperless Baron statements?
 Paperless statements will be accessible through our online client portal in the “Documents” section.
-You must be enrolled in the client portal in order to view your paperless statements.
+You must be enrolled in the client portal to view your paperless statements.
 You will receive an email notification each quarter your statements are posted.
 Contact Baron at 1-866-333-6659 or at email@example.com to enroll.

-For educational content, please visit our Website Blog.
+For more educational content, please visit our Website Blog.
 The Baron Advisors are often called upon by journalists for their insights on financial planning and investing.
 They are quoted in such prestigious media outlets as The New York Times, CNBC.com, and NJMoneyHelp.com, among others.